opeltre/topos/README.md

 There exists natural boundary operators on statistical systems, generalising gradient and [divergence], leading to diffusion equations that improve belief propagation (BP) algorithms.

-BP algorithms were originally introduced to efficiently estimate the marginals of a high dimensional probability distribution (usually performing better than Monte Carlo methods), but our geometrical picture leads to new algorithms with even more interesting applications.
+BP algorithms were originally introduced to efficiently estimate the marginals of a high dimensional probability distribution (usually better than Monte Carlo).
+This geometrical picture leads to new algorithms with even more interesting applications.